one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 How long until my child is placed into a program?

 It depends.
 New vacancies open up year-round so we place children as slots become available.
-Once you’ve applied for an early childhood program, your child will remain on the waitlist until a spot becomes available.
+Once you’ve applied for an early childhood program, your child will remain on the waitlist until a spot becomes available during that program year.

 If my child is currently enrolled in an early education program, should I give it up?